zatarain/note-vook/README.md

 ### ♻️ Automated
 ...
 ### 💯 Coverage
-You can follow the test coverage reports of this project in the CodeCov website:
+You can follow the test coverage reports of this project in the [CodeCov website][codecov-notevook]:

 ![Icicle][codecov-icicle]